What’s best to get your tow rig singing the right tune?

 Drawbacks of an ECU remap?

 Again, as with chips, there are drawbacks to remapping.
 The biggest is that you can’t just lob money over the counter and walk out with something to plug in that afternoon at happy hour.
 With a remap, unfortunately, some tuners are very hit and miss.
 Ensuring you do your research into the tuner, or company providing the tune, you should have nothing to worry about.

 This is indeed the same as getting an eBay special chip.
 Ask to speak with their customers about the tunes that have been completed for some real-world feedback.
 Finding genuine information on tuners can be hard.
 Sure, you’ll find plenty of tuners around, but most are smaller workshops, without the advertising dollars and high-profile testimonials that the plug-and-play chip companies have.

 There are some chips that give you the best of both worlds – programmable piggyback chips.
 They remain a plug-and-play device, yet also allow a tuner to tweak up their tune to your specific vehicle.
 A lot of plug-and-play chip manufacturers are beginning to go this way, so make sure this is possible if you opt for a chip.

-Whichever way you decide to go based on your own circumstances, make sure that you buy a quality chip, or have the remap done by a professional tuner. eBay chips and fly-by-night tuners are never something you want to trust a $10,000 engine to.
-Research the method that appeals to you the most based on what you will get out of it, and try to find some real-world testimonials, from people you can actually speak to – what else is happy hour really for anyway?
+Whichever way you decide to go based on your own circumstances, make sure that you buy a quality chip, or have the remap done by a professional tuner. eBay chips and fly-by-night tuners are never something you want to trust a $10,000 engine with.
+Research the method that appeals to you the most based on what you will get out of it.
+Try to find some real-world testimonials, from people you can actually speak to.
+What else is happy hour really for anyway?